ReelSteady for After Effects

-is only supported on OSX until further notice.
-This is due to a major bug that Adobe has yet to patch in the latest CC 2017 version.
+are only supported on OSX until further notice.
+This is due to a major bug that Adobe has yet to patch in the latest CC versions.
 Currently it works in CS6, CC, and CC 2014 on Windows and Mac, as well as CC 2015 and CC 2017 on Mac only.
 You can roll back to any of these supported CC versions with your Adobe Creative Cloud subscription.
-Adobe allows dual installations as well, so you do not need to uninstall CC 2017 in order to have CC 2014 running on the same machine.
+Adobe allows dual installations as well, so you do not need to uninstall your latest version in order to have CC 2014 running on the same machine.
 Here is a link from Adobe on how to install previous version. helpx.adobe.com/creative-

 Q: What's the difference between the Demo version and the Paid version?

-Current | **ReelSteady for After Effects**

-Frequently asked questions